CS3099JH2017/cs3099jh/protocols/backend_spec.md

 {
     "status": "error",
     "error": string,
-    "error_description": string,
+    "error_description": optional(string),
+    "user_message": optional(string),
     "error_data": optional(anything)
 }
 ```
 in the case of an error.
-Where `error` gives a standard error name found from a specification and `error_description` some human readable error message.
+Where `error` gives a standard error name found from a specification and `error_description` some human readable error message. `user_message` gives some error message suitable for displaying to the end-user.

 Or